vireshas/sidekiq-addons/README.md

  job1 = MockWorker.perform_async(1, {:with_priority => 80})
  job2 = MockWorker.perform_async(1, {:with_priority => 90})
  job3 = MockWorker.perform_async(1, {:with_priority => 100})
+ job4 = MockWorker.perform_async(1, {:with_priority => 70})
 ```
-When jobs are enqueued in this order, this gems makes sure that, job3 is the one that will be executed next(as it has the highest priority), this will be followed by job2 and then job1.
+When jobs are enqueued in this order, this gems makes sure that, job3 is the one that will be executed next(as it has the highest priority), this will be followed by job2, job1 and job4.

 #Benefits:
   * Doesnt interrupt those jobs that are already getting executed, but, makes sure that the next job that will be executed will be a highest priority job.